What is Enagas?

+In this article, we are going to do an analysis of Enagas, pointing out its main characteristics and current situation.
 Enagas is a company dedicated to the operation and maintenance of gas infrastructures.
 Enagas receives a canon for the using of its infrastructures, underground facilities and regasification plants.
-It has its headquarters in Spain, but it also has a presence in eight foreign countries, the most important are the US, Mexico and Peru.
+Its headquarters are in Spain, but it also has a presence in eight foreign countries.
+The most important are the US, Mexico and Peru.

 76% of its benefit comes from Spain, and the rest comes from its participation in other companies.